Fy-nite/fur/README.md

 ---

-**Note**: Make sure the FUR API server is running on `http://localhost:5001` before using the package manager.
+**Note**: Make sure the FUR API server is running on `http://localhost:5001` before using the package manager for now while it's in development.
+The API server will be included in future releases.